-- D. Adoption of Local Wetland Inventory.
-The City shall not schedule a meeting for adoption of the ordinance annexing the subject property or the adoption of the Local Wetland Inventory for the subject property until the applicant has provided, or the City has received, a letter of approval covering the subject property from the Department of State Lands pursuant to OAR 141-086-0228(5). - E. Public Hearing Notice.
-Upon receipt of a letter of approval from the Department of State Lands pursuant to OAR 141-086-0228(5), the City shall schedule a hearing for the first reading of an ordinance annexing the subject property and an ordinance adopting the Local Wetland Inventory for the subject property.
-Notice of the public hearings shall be as set forth in Section 8.02 of the King City Charter of 2006 and Chapter 16.48. - F. Local Wetland Inventory.
-The ordinance adopting the Local Wetland Inventory for the subject property shall include a map of the subject property identifying the location of the inventoried wetlands, including any wetlands designated as "locally significant wetlands" pursuant to OAR 141-086-0350 and consistent with the letter of approval from the Department of State Lands pursuant to OAR 141-086-0228(5).
-The map shall be included in Section 16.114.080 and shall thereafter constitute a part of the City's Local Wetlands Inventory consistent with OAR 660-023-0100. - Significant Wetlands.
-Properties annexed containing "locally significant wetlands" pursuant to OAR 141-086-0350 shall be subject to the Kingston Terrace Wetland Safe Harbor provisions in Section 16.114.080.
-In lieu of the Kingston Terrace Wetland Safe Harbor provisions in Section 16.114.080, property owners may elect to complete the Goal 5 process pursuant to the economic, social, environmental and energy (ESEE) process set forth in OAR 660-023-0040 and 660-023-0050.
+- D. Adoption of Local Wetlands Inventory.
+The City shall not schedule a public hearing for adoption of the ordinance annexing the subject property or the adoption of the LWI for the subject property until the applicant has provided, or the City has received, a letter of approval covering the subject property from the Department of State Lands pursuant to OAR 141-086-0228(5). - E. Public Hearing Notice.
+Upon receipt of a letter of approval from the Department of State Lands pursuant to OAR 141-086-0228(5), the City shall schedule a public hearing for the first reading of an ordinance annexing the subject property and an ordinance adopting LWI for the subject property.
+Notice of the public hearings shall be as set forth in Section 8.02 of the King City Charter of 2006 and Chapter 16.48. - F. Local Wetlands Inventory.
+The ordinance adopting the LWI for the subject property shall include a map of the subject property identifying the location of the inventoried wetlands, including any wetlands designated as "locally significant wetlands" pursuant to OAR 141-086-0350 and consistent with the letter of approval from the Department of State Lands pursuant to OAR 141-086-0228(5).
+The map shall be included in Section 16.114.080 and shall thereafter constitute a part of the City's LWI as required by OAR 660-023-0100. - 1.
+Locally Significant Wetlands.
+Properties annexed to City and which contain "locally significant wetlands" pursuant to OAR 141-086-0350 shall be subject to the Kingston Terrace Wetland Safe Harbor provisions in Section 16.114.115.
+In lieu of compliance with the Kingston Terrace Wetland Safe Harbor provisions in Section 16.114.080, property owners may elect to complete the Goal 5 process pursuant to the economic, social, environmental and energy (ESEE) process set forth in OAR 660-023-0040 and 660-023-0050.